Heavy Lifting

 People often say they think I’m strong.
 I’m not.
 God is strong for me.
 Most of the time, I feel like the spider in Charlotte’s Web; fading, fading, fading.
 Until I think I’ll be all gone.

-The nightmares are tough.
+The nightmares are hard.
 Acute leukemia means it comes on really hard, really fast.
 Behind closed eyes, I see a child burning up with fever, screaming in pain, refusing to eat or talk, needing another’s blood to save his life.
 And that child is mine.

-Then Justin claps sincerely for children singing Christmas songs that he should also be singing.
-I can’t smile and take photos and wave to him like the other parents because all he can do is lean on me.
-I’m all in battle with envy and he is clearly not phased one bit, just happy for his friends.
+I’m all in an inner conflict with envy and he is not phased one bit, just happy for his friends.
 And I think…what character!
 But I also think of the cost.
 I’m so proud and so broken-hearted, I’m afraid some strange noise might come out of me.
 Something like a scream.

-How she must have ached over the wounds in the body she once held and bathed and tenderly kissed.
+How she must have ached over the wounds in the body she once held and bathed and kissed.
 How she must have despised the soldiers who mocked and tore his flesh with a sword.
 How she must have longed to cover his nakedness and protect Him from shame.
 How she must have wished it was she on the cross in His place.

 This is too much for a human.
 A young girl with a feeding trough for a cradle.
 A mother standing at a cross that hung her child.
 It was God holding her up, giving new life to each of her senses when they couldn’t take more.
 God chose her for this task, fully prepared to do the heavy lifting.